IconHTML TagWriter 3.7.1

 The bottom of the editor looks like this:

-The Anchors button has the same function as the Anchor button in the Objects & Tags palette: it shows a list of named objects and if you choose a name, the editor will jump to that object.
-The Links button Links does the same with local links (same as pressing the Anchor button with Shift held down), and the Embedded files button Embedded files lists either the files which are embedded in the current file, or the files in which the current file has been embedded (so-called "parent files".)
-This allows you to navigate easily between embedded files (see below).
+The button has the same function as the Anchor button in the Objects & Tags palette: it shows a list of named objects and if you choose a name, the editor will jump to that object.
+The Links button does the same with local links (same as pressing the Anchor button with Shift held down), and the Embedded files button lists either the files which are embedded in the current file, or the files in which the current file has been embedded (so-called "parent files".)
+This allows to navigate easily between embedded files (see below).

 You can also press the Option key while typing a return, which will start a new line with the same number of trailing spaces as the previous line.
 This is useful for editing scripts like JavaScript or Perl.

-Multiple spaces are also ignored in HTML.
+Multiple spaces are ignored too in HTML.
 If you want to separate words or images with more than one space, you need to use "non-breaking spaces".
-These are represented by the code "&nbsp;" and can be typed by pressing Option-space.
+These are represented by the code "

 The tags which can be edited with popUp menus are:

-!DYNLIST, !MULTICOL, A, ADDRESS, APPLET, AREA, B, BASE, BASEFONT, BLINK, BLOCKQUOTE, BODY, br, BUTTON, CITE, CODE, DD, DIV, DL, DT, EM, EMBED, FIELDSET, FONT, FORM, FRAME, FRAMESET, H1, H2, H3, H4, H5, H6, HR, I, IMG, INPUT, KBD, LABEL, LEGEND, LI, LINK, MAP, META, OBJECT, OL, OPTGROUP, OPTION, P, PARAM, PRE, S, SAMP, SCRIPT, SECTION, SELECT, SPACER, SPAN, STRONG, STYLE, SUB, SUP, TABLE, TD, TEXTAREA, TH, TR, TT, U, UL, VAR, XMP.
+!--DYNLIST, !--MULTICOL, !--SECTION, A, ADDRESS, APPLET, AREA, B, BASE, BASEFONT, BLINK, BLOCKQUOTE, BODY, br, BUTTON, CITE, CODE, DD, DIV, DL, DT, EM, EMBED, FIELDSET, FONT, FORM, FRAME, FRAMESET, H1, H2, H3, H4, H5, H6, HR, I, IFRAME, IMG, INPUT, KBD, LABEL, LEGEND, LI, LINK, MAP, META, OBJECT, OL, OPTGROUP, OPTION, P, PARAM, PRE, S, SAMP, SCRIPT, SELECT, SPACER, SPAN, STRONG, STYLE, SUB, SUP, TABLE, TD, TEXTAREA, TH, TR, TT, U, UL, VAR.

 Of course I won't explain all tags with all their attributes here.
 The best way to discover the possible attributes and their effect, is to experiment with them and check the results in your browser.
 For a complete reference of all possible HTML tags, check out the W3C website.